Khoa2002/Khoa2002/README.md

 # 👋 Hi there!
 I'm Bui Si Khoa

 I’m a recent graduate with a major in E-commerce from the University of Information Technology, VNU–HCM City.
-I have a genuine passion for programming and continuously strive to improve my craft.
+A careful, honest, responsible person with assigned work.
+I am able to work independently and withstand pressure.
 ## 👨‍💻 About me

 🎓 Currently graduating in Ecommerce - Information System at HCMUIT-VNU